AqwamCreates/DataPredict/docs/index.md

 > Torch7 lit the flame.
 DataPredict carries it forward.

-> Machine Learning returns to Lua - for game engines.
+> Machine learning returns to Lua - for game engines.

 > What once ended in deep learning returns as the full spectrum of machine learning.